 Now let me start this with… “Do as I say, not as I do” because I have already revealed I had previously splashed out on some accessories and modifications to my otherwise ‘Stock as a Rock’ station wagon.
 In general, modifications can be expensive and provide limited benefit.

-Sure, if your a hardcore 4X4 fanatic and take your car off-roading every other day, maybe your happy to pay thousands of dollars lifting the suspension.
+Sure, if you’re a hardcore 4X4 fanatic and take your car off-roading every other day, maybe you’re happy to pay thousands of dollars lifting the suspension.
 If you drive a lot in rural areas or highways and are concerned by wildlife on the road, then maybe you are justified spending thousands of dollars installing a bull-bar to your car.
 But for the average motorist, modifications and accessories are just another way to get you to spend money on products you probably don’t need.

 Some of the most common modifications I see to cars are